 Please note that a postal manager or independent/catholic school principal are not authorised to certify documents.

-Documents submitted outside Australia: Monash staff member, solicitor, commissioner for declarations, government official, public notary, university staff from your previous university (head of department, dean, or registrar), or a Monash University registered agent.
+Documents submitted outside Australia: Monash staff member, solicitor, commissioner for declarations, government official, public notary, university staff from your previous university (head of department, dean, registrar or other authorised delegate), or a Monash University registered agent.

 Alternatively, you can ask your current or previous education institution to send copies of your academic transcripts, graduation certificate and grading systems directly to Central Admissions.
-These must arrive in a sealed envelope sent directly from the institution.
+These must arrive in a sealed envelope sent directly from the institution or emailed by your institution directly to email@example.com.
 In this case, you don't need to provide certified copies of these documents – but you still may need to provide certified copies of other documents, so check carefully.

 What does the certifier need to do?